James-Antrim/pkg_groups/README.md

 ## Component

 The component provides an administrative area for resource management and a public area for the display of managed resources.
-Additionally the the component provides general purpose functionality also used by the other package extenstions.
+Additionally the component provides general purpose functionality also used by the other package extensions.

 ### Public views